 Please have a talk with your child when you feel it is necessary and let her know sanitary products and advice are available from her class TA.
 She should not feel embarrassed to ask for them.

 SRE lessons are available to our Y5/Y6 female pupils in the summer term to educate them further about the menstrual cycle.
-Our new School Nurse, who will be on site soon, will update parents with further information and provide support in the near future.

 We hope this helps our female pupils at The Vine and if you have any further queries, please do not hesitate to contact the school for assistance on this matter.